zhanglynz/sampling_b/docs/sample.md

 If the "soup" (a metaphor for the population) is not well mixed before we take a sample from it, then the sample cannot be good.
 Even if the "soup" is well mixed, selection bias may still happen because of e.g. *biased sampling frame* or *biased response*.
 By a biased sampling frame, we mean for whatever reasons the sampling frame excludes a subset of the population, resulting in discrepancy between it and the target population.
 That's why we are concerned about coverage issues---under coverage may cause serious selection bias.
 By *biased response*, we mean the responding sample is not representative.
 At survey operational level, we monitor *response rate*.
 If response rate is low, we worry that we may get biased response.
 If response rate is very low, say 20% or even lower, then we suspect that the sample is suffering response bias.

-We omit details about measurement/processing errors here and refer readers to Lohr (2010), but we want to emphasize a point: Sampling survey is a very practical thing.
+We omit details about measurement/processing errors here and refer readers to Lohr (2010), but we want to emphasize a point: **There are many practical factors to consider in any sample survey.**

 ## On sampling error